 Basic COVID-19 travel insurance should cover medical assistance abroad, coronavirus testing, accommodation expenses related to doctor-prescribed self-quarantine, early return flights, and trip cancellation due to COVID.

-Many travel insurance companies covering COVID-19, including Heymondo, will take care of trip cancellation if you contract the virus before traveling.
+Some travel insurance companies covering COVID-19, including Heymondo, will take care of trip cancellation if you contract the virus before traveling.
 However, you must purchase the policy within a specified time of booking your flight.

 There aren’t any travel insurance policies that cover trip cancellation due to imposed quarantine restrictions for tourists.
 Remember, preventative quarantine is not included in any insurance coverage.
 However, if a doctor orders you to quarantine at a hotel due to a COVID diagnosis, you may be covered.